 - They express TCRs that consist of γ and δ chains. - They are innate-like lymphocytes, they are not as well-characterized as αβ T cells.^[17.] - They are mainly found in the skin and the mucosa; usually as intraepithelial lymphocytes (IELs).
 They can be detected in the peripheral blood in low numbers. - They participate in the early phases of the immune response against invasive pathogens. - Their antigen-recognition is MHC-independent. - They mainly recognize lipid antigens.

 B cells

-10-15

-Antibody production, Antigen presentation

-Native antigens with antigen-specific BCR

-B1 and B2

-Bone marrow

-CD19 (makes a complex with BCR)
+Blood lymphoid cells %: 10-15 Main functions: Antibody production, Antigen presentation Recognition: Native antigens with antigen-specific BCR Main types: B1 and B2 Site of production: Bone marrow Characteristic marker: CD19 (makes a complex with BCR)